andeya/tp-ext/sundry-cliSession/README.md

 ## cliSession

-CliSession client session which is has connection pool.
+Client session which has connection pool.

 ### Usage